Everyone is online nowadays. From the CEO of a Fortune 500 company to the janitor at your local high school.

 A lot of the time, they can be found and identified on LinkedIn.
 So we’re going to focus on how you can leverage LinkedIn to sell successfully online.

 But before we get into the nitty gritty of that, let’s discuss the first fundamental step of identifying decision makers.

 Build an Ideal Customer Profile (ICP)

 The first step to building your ICP is knowing who your Ideal Target Company is.
-If you don’t, you can check out this post, which talks about how to identify them.
+If you don’t, learn here how to identify them.

 Building your ideal customer profile is a little different, as it involves actually speaking to some of the people within your target customer base.

 Here’s a simple 3-part formula you can follow.